Mega Man (1987 video game): Reception

 Critics received Mega Man well.
 AllGame described the NES version of the game as a "near-perfect blend of action, challenge and audio-visual excellence" and awarded it five stars, their highest rating.
 Lucas M. Thomas of IGN described the game as an "undeniable classic" for the NES, noting its graphics, innovative weapon-based platform gameplay, and music.
 IGN editor Matt Casamassina proclaimed, "Mega Man is one of the best examples of great graphics, amazing music and near-perfect gameplay rolled into one cartridge".
 GameSpot writers Christian Nutt and Justin Speer identified the game as a "winner in gameplay" granted its "low-key presentation".
 Jeremy Parish of 1UP.com likewise outlined it as a "charming (if slightly rough) start for the series".
+In Famicom Hisshoubon, one reviewer complimented the action as the selling point of the game with its innovative ideas such as platforms that vanish and re-appear and the games "essence of ACG."
+A second reviewer complemented it as an exciting, simple and fun game and hoped Capcom would focus on games likes this for the Famicom instead of porting games to personal computers.

-Whether positive or negative, Mega Man has been commonly received as very difficult and is listed among the difficult games of Nintendo, being described by USGamer as “The introduction of the Nintendo Hard difficulty”.
-IGN's Casamassina found the game the hardest in the franchise, and among the hardest titles on the NES.
-IGN's Thomas observed that its combination of high difficulty and short length hurt its replayability.
+Reviews in Weekly Famitsu had two reviewers complimenting the game for having new original characters and being a rare action game at the time.
+Three reviewers commented the game was too difficult, with one saying that the "difficulty seems cruel, but the game is exciting!"
+Whether positive or negative, Mega Man has been commonly perceived as very difficult and is listed among the difficult games of Nintendo, being described by USGamer as “the introduction of the Nintendo Hard difficulty”.
+Casamassina found the game the hardest in the franchise, and among the hardest titles on the NES.
+Thomas observed that its combination of high difficulty and short length hurt its replayability.
 According to 1UP.com, the "Nintendo-hard" Mega Man bosses set the game apart from its two immediate and more popular sequels.
 Total! retrospectively characterized the game as "an overhard and unenjoyably frustrating platform nightmare".